ANALYSIS-China trust deficit: crisis spurs shadow banking policy response calls

 "As for whether Beijing steps in, I think we're getting to a point where that has to happen.
 The deeper confidence sinks, the harder that is to reverse," Wool added.

-(Reporting by Vidya Ranganathan in Singapore, Summer Zhen in Singapore, Laura Matthews and David Randall in New York, Ziyi Tang in Beijing; Editing by Sumeet Chatterjee and Alexander Smith)
+(Reporting by Vidya Ranganathan in Singapore, Summer Zhen in Singapore, Laura Matthews, David Randall and Davide Barbuscia in New York, Ziyi Tang in Beijing; Editing by Sumeet Chatterjee and Alexander Smith)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))